New York City Hidden Gems & Local Hotspots

 The Darling Rooftop on the Upper East Side is a swanky and elegant rooftop bar located on the 47th floor of the Park Lane Hotel.
 It offers panoramic views of Central Park in a truly glamorous setting.

-Upper East Side: 36 Central Park South
+UES: 36 Central Park South

 With three locations, Dante dates back to 1915 and is renowned for its Negroni offering up creative variations on its menu.
 Dante’s other craft cocktails are just as swoon-worthy paired with Italian bites.